“I cannot forecast to you the action of Russia. It is a riddle wrapped in a mystery inside an enigma.”

 Next, he wraps the riddle in a “mystery.”
 A mystery involves something that is difficult or impossible to understand fully.
 It hints at secret information, hidden motives, and an element of the unknown.
 This layer suggests that even if you solve the immediate riddle, a deeper level of obscurity remains.
 There are fundamental aspects of the Russian state or its culture that may be beyond foreign comprehension.

 Finally, he places both within an “enigma.”
 An enigma is a person, thing, or situation that is mysterious, puzzling, or difficult to understand.
 This final layer personifies the puzzle.
 It is not just Russia’s actions that are confusing, but the very character of the nation itself.
 This framing painted a picture of a state whose motivations were profoundly alien to Western observers.
+Understanding where this “i cannot forecast to you the action of russia. it is a quote origin” phrase came from helps explain why Churchill selected such layered language to describe the Soviet Union.

 The Often-Forgotten Key